Facebook has made a flurry of updates during the past month or so. Updates include…

 February 15, 2017: Conversion tracking pixel will be disabled.
 At this time, the conversion tracking pixel will be disabled and removed from our advertising tools.
 Results from campaigns that used the conversion tracking pixel will still be viewable in your reports.

-If you hadn’t yet moved to the new Facebook pixel, you need to do so.
+If you hadn’t yet moved to the new The Facebook pixel helps advertisers track events that occur on their website and reach people who performed those events with ads., you need to do so.
 Use a combination of Custom Conversions, Standard Events and Website Custom Audiences.
 There is no longer any need for the old conversion pixel.

 Not all of these updates are available to everyone yet.
 But they’re coming soon!